-Shopping Costco or Sam’s Club can lead to big savings, but first you’ve got to have room for 4 gallon-sized jars of pickles or 2 dozen rolls of toothpaste.
+Shopping Costco or Sam’s Club can lead to significant savings, but first, you’ve got to have room for four gallon-sized jars of pickles or 2 dozen rolls of toothpaste.

-How organizing saves you money: Purge clutter to create space in a closet or on pantry shelves so you’ve got room for bulk purchases.
-Then when items go on sale, buy multiples (see #3 for ways to stack coupons and rebates for even greater savings) and stockpile.
-Sure, $0.60 off a tube of toothpaste may not sound like much but when you multiply it by 24 you’re saving over $14.00!
+How organizing saves you money: Purge clutter to create space in a closet or on pantry shelves, so you’ve got the room for bulk purchases.
+Then when items go on sale, buy multiples (see #3 for ways to stack coupons and rebates for even more significant savings) and stockpile.
+Sure, $0.60 off a tube of toothpaste may not sound like much, but when you multiply it by 24 you’re saving over $14.00!

 9. No more storage unit rental fees.

-It’s a sad fact that the storage unit rental industry makes millions of dollars at the expense of people who just can’t let go of stuff they don’t want filling their homes.
+It’s a sad fact that the storage unit rental industry makes millions of dollars off people who just can’t let go of stuff.
 Sometimes the reasons are legit: you just inherited all of Aunt Edna’s possessions and don’t have time to sort them yet, or you’re putting your house on the market and want to stage it properly for sale.
-Other times, though, storage rental fees are little more than fees for putting off decluttering.
+Other times, though, storage rental fees are little more than charges for putting off decluttering.

 How organizing saves you money: Going through your storage unit allows you to figure out what you own, sell what you don’t need, donate and deduct items you don’t want to bother selling AND stop paying that $75-200 per month to house stuff you don’t want in your house.
 Spending one weekend closing out your unit will save you between $900-2400 per year and make you money from whatever you sell or deduct!

-10. Identify home repair and maintenance tasks before they become big problems.
+10. Identify home repair and maintenance tasks before they become major problems.

 11. Find money sitting around!

-We’ve all read about the guy who was cleaning out his garage and found an art masterpiece behind the piles of plywood that he’d totally forgotten about.
+We’ve all read about the guy who was cleaning out his garage and found an art masterpiece behind the piles of plywood he’d been hoarding.
 For the rest of us, decluttering doesn’t usually produce such dramatic windfalls but it still often leads to finding lost money.

-How organizing saves you money: Whether it’s stumbling across a $20 bill buried beneath a pile of papers on the kitchen counter, finding that Amazon gift card you won at last year’s church bazaar, or just scooping up that mound of coins in your car’s console and depositing them in a CoinStar machine at the grocery store, decluttering will almost always net you actual cash if you do it.
+How organizing saves you money: Whether it’s stumbling across a $20 bill or that Amazon gift card you won at the church bazaar, or depositing the mound of coins in your car’s console into a CoinStar machine at the grocery store, decluttering will almost always net you actual cash if you do it.